-If you wish to participate, please sign the consent form on the last page.
-You may withdraw from the study at any time and without providing any reason, it won't affect your ongoing treatment.
+If you wish to consent on behalf of the patient, please sign the consent form on the last page.
+You may withdraw your consent from the study at any time and without providing any reason, it won't affect the patient's ongoing treatment.

-If you agree to participate in the study, according to the European Union's General Data Protection Regulation (GDPR), you have the right to access the information recorded about you.
+If you agree on behalf of the patient to participate in the study, according to the European Union's General Data Protection Regulation (GDPR), you have the right to access the information recorded about the patient.
 This information will be provided within 30 days.
 You also have the right to object to and correct any inaccuracies in the information we have recorded.
-Additionally, you have the right to access information about the security measures in place for handling your information.
-If you withdraw from the study, no further information will be collected.
+Additionally, you have the right to access information about the security measures in place for handling the patient's information.
+If you withdraw your consent from the study, no further information will be collected.
 Information already collected will not be deleted and may be used in further research within this study.
-You can file a complaint about the handling of your information with the Data Protection Authority and the institution's Data Protection Officer.
+You can file a complaint about the handling of the patient's information with the Data Protection Authority and the institution's Data Protection Officer.